With an eye on Russia, U.S. Navy re-establishing its Second Fleet

 But relations have instead soured over allegations of Russian meddling in the 2016 U.S. presidential election, Russia’s alleged poisoning of a former double agent in Britain and Putin’s support of Syrian President Bashar al-Assad’s government in Syria.

-The Pentagon also announced on Friday that it was offering to host a proposed NATO Joint Force Command at its naval facilities in Norfolk, Virginia.
+The Pentagon also announced on Friday that it was offering to host a proposed NATO Joint Force Command at its naval facilities in Norfolk.

 It was one of two proposed new NATO commands aimed at deterring Russia that the United States and Germany had offered to host.